uphy/agent-sync/docs/examples.md

 # Examples and Best Practices

-This document provides configuration examples and best practices for using agent-def effectively.
+This document provides configuration examples and best practices for using agent-sync effectively.

 ## Configuration Example